andrewjjhuh/andrewjjhuh.github.io/index.md

 # google_analytics: <-- your google analytics Tracking ID

 # By declaring these variables, you can include a button that links to an external website or to media.
-about_button: https://github.com/andrewjjhuh # the link
+about_button: assets/Resume.pdf # the link
-about_button_label: my github # the label on the button
+about_button_label: resume # the label on the button

 # optional portfolio section ------------------------------------------